Optimal Cox Regression Subsampling Procedure with Rare Events: Methodology

 Finally, observations that were censored prior to the first observed failure time, have a sampling probability of 0, according to both optimal criteria.
-It is efficient since these observations do not contribute any information to the partial-likelihood estimating equations.
+It is efficient, as these contribute no information at all to the original full-data PL.